JoyOfCodingPDX/GettingStarted/README.md

 IntelliJ's "Version Control" tools for committing changes to your code and pushing them to GitHub.

-Note that you must build the Maven project with `mvnw clean` **before you open the project in IntelliJ**.
+Note that you must build the Maven project with `mvnw verify` **before you open the project in IntelliJ**.
 If you do not build the Maven project first, none of the project's dependent libraries will be available to IntelliJ and your IDE will be very unhappy.
 If you find